YOUR RESEARCH, YOUR ARCHIVES

 (Accession # FITS.2 – Scrapbooks: 4 volumes)

-The Mrs. A.A.
-Johnson Papers include four scrapbooks with pictures, mementoes and cards.
+The Archie and Willimore Trotter Johnson Papers include four scrapbooks with pictures, mementoes and cards.
 Johnson appears to have been a teacher and lived for a time in Madison, Georgia.
-The albums cover approximately 1902 to the 1950s.
+The albums cover the years 1902 to the 1970.

-The Jones Love papers contain documents from Marguerite Jones and her daughter Margaret Love.
+The Jones-Love papers contain documents from Margaret Giddens- Jones and her daughter Marguerite Love.
 There are clippings on Agnes Scott as well as a program from the reunion of the class of 1934.
 There are documents of the Crescent Literary Club that met in the late 1890s and photographs and genealogy research done on the Fincher, Smith and McCurdy families.
 There are photographs and information on the Brookhaven School as well, which was started in Jones’ home in the 1920s.
 Included is the petition to ask for a bond issue to raise money to build the Brookhaven school, dated May 1921, and class photos from the 1930s.

 (Scrapbook: 1 volume)